shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

 - Measured in tasks per time unit
 - Can use Apache JMeter to test throughput or performance in general
 - Summary: We get higher throughput if the number of threads is same as physical cores (and then a little more if the count of threads is same as number of virtual cores).
 After that, the increase in threads does not provide any improvement

+## Data Sharing b/w Threads
+### Stack
+- Each thread has it's own stack
+- When the execution gets into a method, a stack frame is created for that method
+- The stack frame contains all the local variables to that method
+- The data from a stack frame is not shared with another stack frame
+- Once the method returns, the stack frame is deleted/popped - Follows last in first out principle of stacks
+- If we go deep in the method calling hierarchy (like when we use recursion), we may get a StackOverflow exception

+### Heap
+- Process specific data is stored in the heap and is accessible by all threads
+- Any object that is instantiated with the `new` keyword is stored in a heap
+- Example: String, Object, Collection
+- Members/Properties of a class are stored in the heap
+- Static properties are also stored in the heap
+- Heap is managed by garbage collector
+- References to objects can be allocated in a Stack while the object can be present in the heap.
+However if the references are members of a class (class property), they can be allocated in a heap

+### Resource Sharing
+- What is a resouce?
+    - Variables
+    - Data structure
+    - File or connection handles
+    - Message or queues
+    - Any objects
+- Sharing resources can be important to efficiently/concurrently process the incoming requests.
+For examples, in an HTTP server, there might be _n_ requests coming in and all of them might be accessing the database (the shared resource).
+If each request had to wait for the other request to finish accessing the database, the application would become slow.
+- One of the challenges in resource sharing:
+    - If multiple threads access and modify a shared resource (like a class property), the value stored might be incorrect
+    - For example, if a class property is being incremented (`var++`) by multiple threads, there might be inconsistent result
+    - This is because, an increment process is 3 steps.
+        1. Get the value of the variable
+        2. Increment the value of the variable by 1
+        3. Store the incremented value back in the variable
+    - Threads might be moved to a sleeping state while others run at any point in the above 3 steps.
+Hence there might be inconsistent results.
+    - This is an example of a non atomic operation

+## Critical Section & Synchronization
+### Critical Section
+- Critical section is a block of code that we want to protect from threads other than the one that's currently executing it
+- For example, an increment operation.
+If Thread A is executing the incrementing operation, we don't want any other threads executing it.
+Other threads must wait until Thread A is done executing.
+Once it's done, the next thread can access this critical section

+### Synchronized - Monitor
+- The `synchronized` keyword in Java allows us to make sure that a method is only accessed by a single thread at a given time
+- If multiple methods in a class are `synchronized`, all of those methods can only be accessed by a single thread.
+That's because the `synchronized` is applied on an object.
+It's like a door to a room.
+If the room door is locked, all the doors inside that room are locked too.
+This way of locking is called a **Monitor**.
+    ```java
+    public class Example {
+        private int items = 0;

+        public synchronized void increment() {
+            items++;
+        }

+        public synchronized void decrement() {
+            items--;
+        }
+    }
+    ```

+### Synchronized - Lock
+- We can also use synchronized on a specific block of code instead of an entire method
+- The benefits of this is that, we're not locking the entire method.
+We're only locking specific blocks.
+- For example, we can create 2 lock objects and use the `synchronized` block on each of them in different code blocks.
+This would mean that if Thread A is using the block locked by lock 1, Thread B can still access the block locked by lock 2
+- Specifying `synchronized(this)` is same as the first way wherein the entire object is locked
+    ```java
+    public class Example {
+        private int items = 0;
+        private Object lock1 = new Object();
+        private Object lock2 = new Object();

+        public void increment() {
+            synchronized(lock1) {
+                items++;
+            }
+        }

+        public void decrement() {
+            synchronized(lock2) {
+                items--;
+            }
+        }
+    }
+    ```

+### Why not `synchronized` everything?
+- Excessive synchronization can be bad as it's just as running the application in a single threaded way.
+Since only one thread can perform operations on a class if all of it's methods have `synchronized`
+- Additionally, it's worse than single threaded applications because there's the cost of spinning up a thread and managing it (as seen in the above sections)

+### Atomic Operations
+1. All reference assignments are atomic (like setters)
+2. All assignments to primitive types are safe except `long` and `double` - Read/Writes to int, short, byte, float, char, boolean are atomic
+3. All assignments to `long` and `double` using the `volatile` keyword (Note: only assignments are atomic, operations on it are not)

+## Two Common Issues in Multithreaded Applications
+### Race Condition
+- Condition where multiple threads are accessing a shared resource
+- At least one of the thread is modifying the shared resource
+- The timing of threads' scheduling may cause incorrect results
+- The core of the problem is non atomic operations performed on the shared resource
+- Using `synchronized` solves the issue of race condition but has a performance penalty
+- For `long` and `double` assignments, we can use `volatile`

+### Data Race
+- When a program contains two conflicting accesses that are not ordered by a happens-before relationship, it is said to contain a data race
+- Basically, compilers sometimes execute instructions in a non-linear order for performance reasons.
+For example, the code below:
+    ```java
+    public class Example {
+        private int x = 0;
+        private int y = 0;

+        private void increment() {
+            x++;
+            y++;
+        }

+        private void checkDataRace() {
+            if (y > x) {
+                throw new Exception("Data race occurred");
+            }
+        }
+    }
+    ```
+- Technically, the `checkDataRace` should never throw an error because `x` should always be greater than `y`.
+But since the order of execution is not guaranteed, it is possible that we get an exception
+- This is called a Data Race
+- Using `synchronized` solves the issue of race condition but has a performance penalty
+- Instead, we can use the `volatile` keyword to avoid Data Races

+> Note: As a rule of thumb, every shared variable (modified by at least one thread) should be either (a) guarded by a `synchronized` block or any type of lock (b) or declared `volatile`